incandenza-11/blockout2024/README.md

 # BlockOut2024 Automated Script

 Automated script for BlockOut2024 to easily block celebrities from Instagram.
-(TikTok compatibility in progress.)

 ## Setup